haquefardeen/awesome-dot/README.md

 # awesome-dot.com
-**Awesome Dot is a list that curates the best resources, projects, and learning around the Dotsama ecosystem.**
+**Awesome Dot is a list that curates the best resources, projects, and learning around the Polkadot and Kusama ecosystem.**

 ## About Polkadot
-Polkadot is an open-source blockchain platform and cryptocurrency.
+Polkadot is an open-source blockchain platform.
 Polkadot enables scalability by allowing specialized blockchains to communicate with each other in  a secure, trust-free environment.